Cornel West: Views on Barack Obama

-West has often spoken about the lack of adequate black leadership and how it leads to doubt within black communities as to their political potential to ensure change.
-West publicly supported 2008 Democratic presidential candidate Senator Barack Obama.
-He spoke to over 1,000 of his supporters at the Apollo Theater in Harlem, on November 29, 2007.
+West has often spoken about the lack of adequate Black leadership and how it results in doubt within Black communities as to their political potential to ensure change.
+West publicly supported 2008 Democratic presidential candidate Senator Barack Obama, and spoke to more than 1,000 of Obama's supporters at the Apollo Theater in Harlem, on November 29, 2007.
+West became a surrogate for Obama, making 65 speeches in support of the campaign, but worried in private that Obama was "the Johnny Mathis of American politics" and had managed to simply glide to victory.

+West felt betrayed by Obama's cabinet choices, including his appointments of Robert Gates (who had also served in the preceding Bush administration), James L. Jones, and Dennis Ross to defense and international relations posts and his appointments of Timothy Geithner and Lawrence Summers to key economic positions.
+He had expected Obama's economic policy would be progressive and Keynesian in nature and led by economists such as Joseph Stiglitz or Paul Krugman.

 West criticized Obama when he won the Nobel Peace Prize in 2009, saying that it would be difficult for Obama to be "a war president with a peace prize".
 West further retracted his support for Obama in an April 2011 interview, stating that Obama is "a black mascot of Wall Street oligarchs and a black muppet of corporate plutocrats.
-And now he has become head of the American killing machine and is proud of it."
-In November 2012, West said in an interview that he considered Obama a "Rockefeller Republican in blackface."
+And now he has become head of the American killing machine and is proud of it".
+In November 2012, West said in an interview that he considered Obama a "Rockefeller Republican in blackface".

 In 2011, West participated in a "Poverty Tour" with Tavis Smiley, his co-host on the Public Radio International program Smiley & West.
-The tour became a two-part special on their radio program as well as a five-night special on the PBS television program Tavis Smiley.
+The tour became a two-part special on their radio program, as well as a five-night special on the PBS television program Tavis Smiley.
 They recounted their experience on the tour in their 2012 bestselling book The Rich and the Rest of Us.
-The stated aim of the tour was to highlight the plight of the impoverished population of the United States prior to the 2012 presidential election, whose candidates West and Smiley stated had ignored the plight of the poor.
+The stated aim of the tour was to highlight the plight of the impoverished population of the United States prior to the 2012 presidential election, whose candidates, West and Smiley stated, had ignored the plight of the poor.

 In 2014, West gave an interview criticizing Obama, calling him a "counterfeit" who posed as a progressive.
-West defined Obama's presidency as "a Wall Street presidency, a drone presidency, a national security presidency."
+West defined Obama's presidency as "a Wall Street presidency, a drone presidency, a national security presidency".